alexhwilliams/blog.teddyhyde.com/_posts/2013-04-03-teddy-hyde-the-no-compromise-extensible-one-handed-jekyll-blog-editor-for-android.md

 ## No iOS?

 Teddy Hyde is not yet available for iOS.
-And, it is open source, available on GitHub.
-[Fork me](http://github.com/xrd/TeddyHyde) and let's build the best mobile editor for Jekyll and GitHub.
+Want it? <a href="mailto:chris@teddyhyde.com">Let me know</a>.